-Indigenous Land Acknowledgement Statement
+Indigenous Land Statement

 It is important to understand the longstanding history that has brought us to where we are standing today and to seek an understanding of our place in that history.
 Indigenous Land Acknowledgment Statements are not about the past, or providing historical context; these important statements are an acknowledgment that colonialism is a current, ongoing, process, and the Arts Council is compelled to create mindfulness of our participation in it.

-For Indigenous Peoples, the land is a part of who they are.
-According to Mary Lyons, Leech Lake Band of Ojibwe, “When we talk about land, the land is part of who we are.
+"When we talk about land, the land is part of who we are.
 It’s a mixture of our blood, our past, our current, and our future.
 We carry our ancestors in us, and they’re around us.
-As you all do.”
+As you all do."

 The Rockford Area Arts Council acknowledges the traditional homelands of many indigenous nations with historical ties to the Rockford Region including: